 The N, INCX, and INCY arguments are optional.
 Note the square bracket notation in the man pages that denotes the optional arguments.

-Suppose the user tries to call the SAXPY routine with the following arguments.
+Suppose you try to call the SAXPY routine with the following arguments.

 '''

 USE SUNPERF

 COMPLEX ALPHA

 REAL X(100), Y(100), XA(100,100), RALPHA

 INTEGER INCX, INCY

 '''